GfSE/SAF-Specification/stakeholders.md

 He is responsible for providing a feasible solution within a given budget.
 The Acquirer must plan and control the delivery of the system-of-interest as well as other systems together with necessary infrastructure, equipment or training.
 He must plan the integration of all the procured items to provide a complete solution ready for operation.
 For large enterprises standardization is an issue.
 Therefore, the acquirer is interested that standard items are considered in the system architecture.

 ## Concern
-* What are necessary inputs for operating the SOI expected to be provided by other external entity(s)?
+* What are necessary inputs for operating the SOI expected to be provided by other External Entity(s)?
-* How is the system being utilized and interacting with other external systems to satisfy user needs?
+* How is the system being used or utilized and interacting with other external systems to satisfy user needs?
-* What service(s) are expected from external entity(s)?
+* What service(s) are expected from External Entity(s)?
 * Are defined standard items considered in the architecture?
 * What is the cost for each required function?
 * What is the priority of each function?
 * What is the time schedule for delivering the functions?
 * Which physical items the SOI is built of?
-* What are necessary enabling system(s)?
+* What are necessary enabling systems?
 * What is the System Boundary definition?
 * What shall be validated to the customer at system level?
 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
 * What are the normal and extreme environmental conditions for normal operation, for not operational, for storage and for transport?
-* Which information is exchanged between the SOI and external entity(s)?
+* Which information is exchanged between the SOI and External Entity(s)?
-* How will the system be used or utilized to satisfy the user needs?
-* What are the System Function(s) and service(s)?
 * What is the necessary response time for an interface or a service?
 * What are the scenarios a system function is utilized in?
 * How does a system function interact with its environment?
-* What are the external entity(s) the SOI interacts with in the respective context?
+* What are the External Entities the System interacts with in the respective context?
 * Who provides the input(s) to a critical function?
 * What are the planned architectural means for risk mitigation?
-* What are the different context(s) the SOI is embedded and utilized in?
+* What are the different contexts the SOI is embedded and utilized in?
-* What are the Capability(s) that are supported by the SOI?
+* What are the Capabilities that are supported by the System?
 * What is the lack / deficiency / gap in current Capability implementation that is addressed with the intended solution?
 * Who are the Stakeholder(s) involved in the intended solution?
 * What are the geographical and physical locations of the intended / proposed elements of the solution?
 * What Performer(s) or Resource(s) are necessary to operate the intended solution?
 * What existing elements of the organization, enterprise, or operational entity need to be integrated in the intended solution?
+* Which function(s) will the SOI provide?
 # Architecture Framework Stakeholder
 Definition - Architecture Framework Stakeholder:
 The Architecture Framework Stakeholder is a generic Stakeholder class more specific Stakeholder(s).
 The derived Stakeholder(s) have concern(s) regarding the architecture framework description(s).
 Most of these concern(s) are addressed by SAF Viewpoint(s).